-Stephanie Kuhrt and Jeremiah Cooper named GNTC’s 2021 Goal and Rick Perkins Award Winners
+Stephanie Kuhrt and Jeremiah Cooper named GNTC’s 2021 Goal and Rick Perkins Award winners

-GNTC named the winners during a luncheon held at Gordon County Campus.
+GNTC named the winners during a luncheon held at Gordon County Campus (GCC).
 The Rome Floyd Chamber, the Seven Hills Rotary Club of Rome and GNTC sponsored the awards.

 “I want to create, design and build a business brand that generates 3D rendering designs for luxury homes and commercial properties,” said Kuhrt.
 “GNTC is preparing me to meet my goals and has surpassed my every expectation.
 All of my courses are industry-related with a focus on gaining experience.”